bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-hello-ucast-history:
-: The unicast Hello history of whether or not the unicast Hello messages prior to babel-exp-ucast-hello-seqno were received.
+: The unicast Hello history of whether or not the unicast Hello packets prior to babel-exp-ucast-hello-seqno were received.
   A binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted right (and "0" bits placed between prior Hello bits and most recent Hello